blaine-geiger/Lab-Phase-2/README.md

 1. Locate DNS server:
 2. Hostname: change or leave default
 3. Domain: change or leave default
-4. DNS Servers: for example Google and Cloudfare:
+4. DNS Servers: for example you can use Google and Cloudfare:
    - DNS Server 1: `8.8.8.8`.
    - DNS Server 2: `1.1.1.1`.